halpo/harvestr/README.md

 See the `plyr` and `foreach` packages documentation for what backends are currently supported.

 ## Operating Systems ##
-`dosim` is limited in it's capabilities by the packages that it depends on.
+`harvestr` is limited in it's capabilities by the packages that it depends on.
 Currently, rsprng does not compile on Macs.
 The Parallel backends are also platform limited read the individual packages documentation:

   * [doMC](http://cran.r-project.org/?package=doMC)
   * [doSMP](http://cran.r-project.org/?package=doSMP)